top of page

 NET Patient

-Brent was diagnosed mid-2017 and had his large midgut primary NET near the ileum resected.
-He's now monitoring his metastases, taking lanreotide and working with his team to minimize the side-effects, and is happy to be working with newly diagnosed patients.
+His past treatments include a second major resection, and lanreotide which he worked hard with his medical team to minimize the severe side-effects unique to him.
+He is happy to be working with newly diagnosed patients, helping folks understand the terminology and preparing for specialist visits using the NET Vitals worksheet.
 He is finding this stage of life to be a faith journey just as much as it is a medical journey.
-He is also a caregiver to his cancer survivor mom, and enjoys technology and singing/playing music.
+He is also a caregiver to his cancer-survivor mom, and enjoys technology and singing/playing music.

 Watch Brent share about his NET journey here.